R-Singh94/System-Call-Monitoring/Instrumentation/StackAnalysis/readme.txt

     ../pin-3.13/pin -t bin/stacktrace.so -- gedit

 RESULTS:
     I have only implemented the portion that checks the stack usage.
-I was not able to work on preventing ROP attacks or detect stack pivoting.
 The application measures the stack usage for multi-threaded applications as well